Difference Between Biome and Ecosystem

 What is Ecosystem?

 An ecosystem is a self-regulatory, interconnected, interactive unit of organisms and their non-living environment.
 It studies their interrelation.
-Each unit of an ecosystem directly or indirectly interacting with each other through trophic levels or food webs.
+Each unit of an ecosystem directly or indirectly interacts with each other through trophic levels or food webs.

-Ecosystems are not climate centric rather, they are defined by geographical definitions.
+Ecosystems are not climate centric.
+Rather, they are defined by geographical definitions.
 Thus latitude also does not matter.

 The structure of an ecosystem depends on its biotic and abiotic components.
 Each ecosystem differs from the other by the structure of these components.